 The Board, including the Independent Directors, considered the nature, quality and extent of services performed by the Adviser and its affiliates gained from their experience as Directors of the Fund, their overall confidence in the Adviser's integrity and competence they have gained from that experience, and the Adviser's initiative in identifying and raising potential issues with the Directors.
 The Board also considered the Adviser's responsiveness, frankness and attention to concerns raised by the Directors from time to time, including the Adviser's willingness to consider and implement organizational changes designed to improve investment results and the services provided to the Portfolios.
 The Board also considered the scope and quality of the Adviser's investment management capabilities, other resources dedicated to performing its services, the quality of its compliance, administrative and other services provided to the Portfolios and the background and experience of the Adviser's senior management.
 The Board reviewed the qualifications, backgrounds and responsibilities of the investment staff primarily responsible for day-to-day portfolio management services for each Portfolio and noted the Adviser's commitment to strong research and investment management capabilities throughout changing market environments.
 The Board reviewed the compliance and administrative services of the Adviser that support the investment advisory services provided to the Portfolios.
 The Board also considered how the organizational capabilities and financial condition of the Adviser may affect the nature and quality of its services.
-In that regard, the Board considered the ongoing impacts of the relocation of substantial operations of the Adviser from the New York City area to Nashville, Tennessee.
-The Board further reviewed updated information about the ongoing divestiture of AXA, S.A. of its holdings of AXA Equitable Holdings, Inc. ("AXA Equitable").
-AXA formerly owned all of the outstanding shares of common stock of AXA Equitable, which is an indirect parent of AllianceBernstein Corporation, the general partner of the Adviser, and AXA is in the process of divesting those shares.
-The Board considered the statements of the Adviser that it has continued to operate as an independent, publicly-traded US asset manager, that the ongoing divestiture has not materially changed the Adviser's current management structure or strategy, and that the Adviser does not believe that the ongoing divestiture will have a material impact on the Adviser with respect to its operations, personnel, organizational structure, or capitalization, financial and other resources.
+In that regard, the Board considered information about the impact of the COVID-19 pandemic on the Adviser's operations and the Adviser's ability to continue to provide the same scope and quality of services to the Portfolios as before the pandemic.
+The Board considered the ongoing impacts of the relocation of substantial operations of the Adviser from the New York City area to Nashville, Tennessee as well as the implications of a substantial number of the Adviser's employees working from home during the pandemic.
+The Board also noted that the Adviser and its affiliates had continued to update the Board on matters relating to the sale by AXA, S.A., previously an indirect parent of AllianceBernstein Corporation, the general partner of the Adviser, of its remaining ownership interest in its U.S. subsidiary, Equitable Holdings, Inc. The Board considered the statements of the Adviser that it has continued to operate as an independent, publicly-traded US asset manager, that the divestiture has not materially changed the Adviser's current management structure or strategy, and that the Adviser does not believe that the divestiture will have a material impact on the Adviser with respect to its operations, personnel, organizational structure, or capitalization, financial and other resources.